seed-rs/seed-rs.org/crate/guides/0.7.0/app_3_time_tracker.md

 ## Intro

-Let's write something more useful - a real Time Tracker with user accounts and full back-end integration!
+Let's write something more useful - a real Time Tracker with user accounts and full backend integration!
 Step-by-step from motivations and design to backend and deploy.

 You'll learn:
 - To architect a relatively large app (frontend + backend).